Nuraghe Arrubiu

 The Nuraghe Arrubiu is one of the largest nuraghes in Sardinia.
-It is located in Orroli, in the province of South Sardinia.
-Its name means "red Nuraghe" in the Sardinian language, which derives from the basalt stones it had been built with.
+It is in Orroli, in the province of South Sardinia.
+Its name means "red nuraghe" in the Sardinian language, which derives from the basalt stones it had been built with.

 The structure was built during the fifteenth century BC; the main tower originally reached a height of between 25 and 30 metres, making it one of the tallest structures in Bronze Age Europe.
 The main structure, which is made up of five towers, is protected by two secondary walls, making a total of 21 towers.
 The area covered by the complex is ca. 3000 square metres.